dev-bootcamp-2019/final-project-t4sk/README.md

 #### How to Set up a Bounty
 Subscription Creator
 - Creates a bounty, listing his subscription contract address and a bounty amount rewarded to the payment processor.
+After creating a bounty, he approves the contract managing the bounties to transfer tokens upon a successful payment.

 <img src="img/create-bounty.png" alt="drawing" height="250"/>